Monida/twitteranalyzer-app/README.md

  3. [Future work](#futurework)

-**Note:** if you want to clone, make sure to create the folder 'creds' with the file 'twitter-credentials.json'.
-[Here](#creds) you can learn how to do it.
+**Note:** if you want to clone this repo and use the app, make sure to create the folder 'creds' with the file 'twitter-credentials.json'.
+Below itn the App structure section where I describe the **[creds/](#creds)** folder, you can learn how to do it.

 ## **1. Description**<a id='description'></a>